reinierdevalk/abtab/README.md

     $ brew --prefix openjdk

 Homebrew automatically adds a symlink to the Python executable in `/usr/local/bin/`; for Java, the `brew link` command (see [Step 1.
 Installing or updating](#step-1-installing-or-updating)) is required to achieve this.
 This makes `/usr/local/bin/` the installation path to be added to the system `PATH` (if it is not on it yet).

+In case the `brew link` command returned a message that it was not successful, no symlink has been created -- and this makes the output of `brew --prefix openjdk` the installation path to be added to the system `PATH`.

 #### macOS, other cases
 If Python and Java are installed through another package manager or manually, their installation paths can vary.
 Common Python installation paths are `/Library/Frameworks/Python.framework/Versions/<version>/bin/`, `/usr/local/bin/`, or `/usr/bin/`; common Java installation paths are `/Library/Java/JavaVirtualMachines/` or `/usr/local/opt/`.
 To locate the installation paths, run